-Tennessee Promise offers every Tennessee student up to two free years of community college at any of the state’s 13 community colleges or 27 Colleges of Applied Technology as well as a volunteer mentor who will support them throughout the college application process.
-The scholarship is a last-dollar scholarship, meaning it covers college costs not already covered by federal grants.
+Tennessee Promise provides up to two free years of community college at any of the state’s 13 community colleges or 27 Colleges of Applied Technology in addition to learner supports and mentors that help high school students throughout the college application process.
+The program is a last-dollar scholarship, meaning it covers college costs not already covered by federal grants.
 The estimated annual cost of the program started at $34 million and is largely funded through an endowment from the state lottery.

-The Promise was proposed in 2014 as part of Governor Haslam’s Drive to 55 initiative, which has an overall goal of 55% of Tennesseans obtaining a postsecondary credential by 2025.
+The Tennessee Promise program was proposed in 2014 as part of Governor Haslam’s Drive to 55 initiative, which set a benchmark goal of 55 percent of Tennesseans obtaining a postsecondary credential by 2025.
 This initiative also included new policies dealing with college remediation, incentives for older adults to return to school, and the governance of the Tennessee Board of Regents.

-In order to receive the tuition money, high school students must apply for the program by November of their senior year.
+In order to receive the tuition money, high school students must apply for Tennessee Promise by November of their senior year.
 They then must attend mandatory meetings with their mentor, where they receive guidance and assistance in applying for college and completing the FAFSA.
-Mentors come from many different backgrounds and commit to mentoring 5-10 high school seniors for a total of 10-15 hours per year.
+Mentors come from many different backgrounds and commit to mentoring five to 10 high school seniors for a total of 10 to 15 hours per year.
 Once a student has been admitted to a postsecondary institution, in order to keep the scholarship, they must maintain a 2.0 GPA and complete eight hours of community service per term enrolled.

 If the student follows a Tennessee Transfer Pathway while at community college, once they receive their A.A. or A.S. degree and transfer to a state public four-year institution, they are guaranteed that all courses will count for credit towards completion of a four-year degree.